wang-xinyu/tensorrtx/yolov5/README.md

 sudo ./yolov5 -d  ../samples // deserialize plan file and run inference, the images in samples will be processed.

 3. check the images generated, as follows. _zidane.jpg and _bus.jpg

+4. optional, load and run the tensorrt model in python

+// install python-tensorrt, pycuda, etc.
+// ensure the yolov5s.engine and libmyplugins.so have been built
+python yolov5_trt.py
 ```

 <p align="center">